raihanul88/House-Price-ML/README.md

-# house-price-ml
+# House-price-ml
-# House Price Prediction using Machine Learning
+House Price Prediction using Machine Learning

 # Project Overview
 This project predicts house prices using the California Housing dataset.